OWASP/www-chapter-dublin/index.md

 #### Call For Speakers

-Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Dublin Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail.
+Call For Speakers is open - if you would like to present a talk on Application Security at future OWASP Dublin Chapter events - please review and agree with the [OWASP Speaker Agreement](https://owasp.org/www-policy/legal/speaker-agreement) and send the proposed talk title, abstract and speaker bio to the Chapter Leaders via e-mail or via [CFP Google Form](https://forms.gle/PCyXCEPLFhXJy8WV8)

 Next Meeting/Event(s)
 ---------------------